sud0n1m/iamnotaprogrammer.com/_posts/2014-01-03-Google-vs-Apple-overview.md

 Data ownership is the crux of the decision to go with Apple or Google. iOS or Android.
 Gmail or ... something else.

+At a very basic level, it seems that if you go all Apple (and use their OS X server), then you can still own your data.
+If you go all Google, Google owns your data.
+It's of course not quite that simple.

 Increasingly across different verticals, both Apple and Google have competing products:

 * Chromebook vs. Macbook